Frank Ellis’ profile

 - The Duke in Darkness, Tabard Theatre, London, Mark Perry for Sightline Entertainment and Lliana Bird for Bird & Be, 14th April – 11th May 2013

-- Mister Holgado, by Christopher William Hill, Unicorn Theatre, 147 Tooley Street London, Unicorn Theatre for Children, 24th March – 28th April 2013
+- Mister Holgado, Unicorn Theatre, London, Unicorn Theatre for Children, 24th March – 28th April 2013

 - The Man Who Pays the Piper, Orange Tree Theatre, Richmond, 13th March – 13th April 2013

-- The Lamplighters, by Glenn Chandler, Tabard Theatre, London, Boys of the Empire Productions, 19th March – 13th April 2013
+- The Lamplighters, Tabard Theatre, London, Boys of the Empire Productions, 19th March – 13th April 2013

 - SUS, Lion and Unicorn Theatre, Gaisford St., London NW5, Dilated Theatre in association with The Lion and Unicorn Theatre, 5th – 23rd March 2013